Persian carpet: Southern Iran

 Since the mid-twentieth century, commercial production started in the villages of Abadeh and Yalameh.
 Abadeh rugs adopted traditional Qashqai designs, but used cotton for warps and wefts, the latter often dyed in blue.
-Yalameh carpets more resemble Khamseh designs with hooked medaillons arranged in the field.
+Yalameh carpets more resemble Khamseh designs with hooked medallions arranged in the field.
 Warps and wefts were often in white.

 Eastern Iran

 The village of Doroksh is known for its carpet production in Eastern Persia.
 They are characterized by their use of orange dyes, the boteh motif is often seen.
 Usually, there is only one border.
 The knots are asymmetric.

 Town carpets

-Tabriz in the West, Kerman in the South, and Mashhad in the Northeast of Iran, together with the central Iranian towns of Kashan, Isfahan, Nain and Qom are the main centers of town manufacture.
+Tabriz in the West, Kerman Ravar in the South, and Mashhad in the Northeast of Iran, together with the central Iranian towns Such as: Aran va bidgol, Kashan, Ravar, Isfahan, Nain and Qom are the main centers of town manufacture.